Vaultionizer/vault-docs/docs/pm/srs.md

 #### 3.5.2 Testing Strategy
 The application will have a high test coverage and all important functionalities and edge cases should be tested.
 Further mistakes in the implementation will be discovered instantly and it will be easy to locate the error.
+On each pull request all tests are ran automatically to ensure that the change did not broke anything.

 ### 3.6 Design Constraints
 We are trying to provide a modern and easy to handle design for the UI aswell as for the architecture of our application.
 To achieve that the functionalities will be kept as modular as possible.